livepeer/catalyst-api/README.md

 An HTTP API to allow services (e.g Livepeer Studio) to interact with Catalyst.

+## Prerequisites

+The default Makefile goal and the CI process for this repo uses `golangci-lint` for linting.
+To install, follow the instructions at https://golangci-lint.run/usage/install/#local-installation

 ## Development

 To test the [Catalyst](http://github.com/livepeer/catalyst) integration, follow the instructions in that repo to run a local Catalyst instance and then: